OmniOneID/did-wallet-server/docs/installation/OpenDID_WalletServer_Installation_Guide.md

 ## 1.1.
 Overview
 This document provides a guide for the installation and operation of the Wallet server.
 It explains the Wallet server installation process, configuration methods, and operation procedures step-by-step, helping users install and manage the server efficiently.

-For the complete installation guide of OpenDID, please refer to the [Open DID Installation Guide].
+- For the complete installation guide of OpenDID, please refer to the [Open DID Installation Guide].
+- For the Admin console guide, please refer to [Open DID Admin Console Guide]

 <br/>